bkazez/cantatas-static/_columns/issues.md

 ---
 name: issues
 ---
-Any issues you ran into.
-These will be shown publicly and flagged for follow-up.
+Any issues you encountered during your cataloguing.
+Typing something in "issues" automatically flags this row for follow-up.